Basket fundraiser to support Falmouth Memorial Library’s capital campaign. Bids accepted through Aug. 22.

 Essentials of College Planning for Adults, 10 a.m.
 Tuesdays by appointment, Greater Portland Career Center, 151 Jetport Blvd., Portland.
 Register with Randi Paine at 800-281-3703.

-Maine Job Seekers: free classes about employment, services and programs, Maine Department of Labor, 151 Jetport Blvd., Portland, mainecareercenter.com, 822-3300.
+Maine Job Seekers: variety of free employment classes, services and programs, Maine Department of Labor, 151 Jetport Blvd., Portland, mainecareercenter.com, 822-3300.

 Greater Portland Chapter of the Maine Genealogical Society, 1 p.m., first Saturday, First Congregational Church, 301 Cottage Road, South Portland.
 Guests welcome, www.storiestotell.net, 409-6205.